uozuAho/note_searcher/readme.md

     - search for +#work book:
         - expected: no results
         - actual:   many results
-- search box in results view (not supported in tree view... use webview?)
+- search box in results view. not supported in tree view